matthewachan/vgraph/hw2/README.md

 ## on\_mline

-    This helper function checks whether the robot is currently on the m-line
+   This helper function checks whether the robot is currently on the m-line.

 ## at\_point

-    This helper function checks whether the robot is at a specific point in space
+   This helper function checks whether the robot is at a specific point in space.

 ## translate